agoniko/text_recognizer/README.md

 This is my first project of computer vision, here i'm trying to convert a text seen on an image to a string readable by our PC's.
 Unfortunately i thought that the task was harder but the solution was very simple, however theese are the results.

-You can notice that the library recocnize very well an image with written-on-pc text but performs poorly with some handritten text.
+You can notice that the library recognize very well an image with written-on-pc text but performs poorly with some handritten text.